Diet & Weight Loss

 Be a healthy food champion

 Got a break room routinely laced with treats that leave you weak in the knees?
 Instead of avoiding the space, level the playing field with fresh fruits and veggies.
-“Science backs up the influence of proximity and visibility on cravings, and ultimately, the likelihood that we will cave into those cravings,” Kober says.
+“Science backs up the influence of proximity and visibility on cravings, and ultimately, the likelihood that we will cave in to those cravings,” Kober says.
 What if you primed yourself to crave the opposite of tempting treats?
 The very act of bringing in shareable snacks that are healthier is not only a courtesy to your co-workers but can also prime the work environment in your dietary favor.
 “We have a shared kitchen, and I’ve asked colleagues not to bring in doughnuts,” Kober says.
 “For my part, while I’ll sometimes bring in a little chocolate, I definitely err on the side of bringing in a box of apples I just picked or blueberries to share.”
-Bonus?
-Apples and blueberries are 20 of the healthiest foods to eat.

 Be selfish about lunchtime

 Even if the break room isn’t your Achilles heel, weight management experts advise taking your lunch hour elsewhere.
 “We know that if we’re not paying attention to food, it doesn’t register in our brain, making us hungrier later,” says weight management expert and author Karen R. Koenig, LCSW.
 To avoid the cycle of mindless eating, she advises having at least one mindful food interaction each day.
 That means more than just untethering yourself from any multitasking temptations (hello smartphone!).
-It takes finding a space as free from interruption as is practical, and focusing not on the 10,000 things you need to accomplish next, but on the food that is in front of you.
+It takes finding a space as free from interruption as is practical and focusing not on the 10,000 things you need to accomplish next, but on the food that is in front of you.
 “I treat a good number of teachers who are always taking care of other people, some of whom can’t even keep their doors closed during lunch; there is this barrage of constant interruption,” Koenig says.
 “I encourage them to go sit in their car so they can have the peace and quiet to eat their lunch, and really enjoy it.
 When you eat, you should be present enough to know when you are full and satisfied.”
+For some other helpful tips, learn these good things to know about business etiquette.

 Make long-term food decisions